 Whole grains contain B vitamins, minerals, phytochemicals, and fiber.
 These nutrients provide your body with energy, promote satiety, and regulate digestion.
 Avoid varieties with excessive additives; choose corn tortillas with minimal ingredients: corn, water, lime, and salt.

-Beans of all varieties contain plant-based protein, complex carbohydrates, fiber, vitamins, and minerals.
+Beans of all varieties contain plant-based protein, complex carbohydrates, fiber, vitamins, and minerals and are an important part of a plant-forward diet.
 These nutrients promote gut health, decrease risk of developing heart disease, cancer, and diabetes, and promote a healthy weight.
 All of the world’s longest lived populations consume beans daily.

 Serving Suggestions for Bean Tostadas